Knoxville

 World’s Fair Park

-Features: Home to the iconic Sunsphere and Tennessee Amphitheater, this park offers open lawns, a performance lawn, and a splash pad, making it ideal for picnics, concerts, and family outings.
-More Info
+Features: Home to the iconic Sunsphere and Tennessee Amphitheater, the park offers open lawns, a performance lawn for events, and a splash pad for children.

 -